Sopow/modmail.djs/README.md

 # modmail.djs

-modmail.djs is a powerful Node.js module for discord.js that allows you to create a modmail bot with one function.
+A powerful Node.js module for discord.js that allows you to create a modmail bot with one function.

 ## Installation
 ```console